First Time in Japan: The Ultimate Travel Guide (2023)

 The average food budget per meal is JPY 500 – 1,000.
 We decided to splurge on authentic Japanese meal once a day only.
 My usual breakfast is Onigiri which costs around JPY 100 per piece.
 Surprisingly, it was more than enough.
 If you are on a tight budget, Bento boxes from 7 Eleven, Family Mart and Lawson are also pretty good.

-Here’s a sample 10-day itinerary if this is your first time in Japan.
+Here’s a sample 10-day Japan itinerary for first time visitors.
 This assumes you’re flying in Osaka and flying out in Tokyo.
+If you will be flying in and out of Tokyo/Osaka, make sure to allocate some time for traveling back to the city.

 • Kiyomizu-dera Temple